-- Election of new PCC represents loss of corporate knowledge in the short term. - Joint Governance Framework complexity not fully understood in all aspects by ASP. - New duties and expectations of PCCs being created by central government, potentially without additional 'levers' to support delivery.
-Taking on new responsibilities means there are more likely to be governance failures whilst the team learn. - OPCC failure to engage on the design element of the '3 Ds' ways of working. - Failure to ensure effective risk management and support the delivery of service. - Information governance failure. - Ineffective scrutiny and oversight of services and outcomes delivered by the Constabulary including SPR. - Ineffective scrutiny and oversight of the OPCC Equality Duty. - Failure to ensure adequate transparency of the OPCC and/or the Constabulary. - Failure to ensure Chief Constable sets appropriate culture, ethics and values. - Lack of control/influence over Criminal Justice agencies or other partners.
+Risk URN Owner Unmitigated Unr Probability I Governance Failure SR1 Chief of Staff 5 Mitigated Mi Probability li li 3 Mitigated Ri isk change: Cause - Impact • Election of new PCC represents loss of corporate knowledge in the short term.
+Election of new PCC represents loss of corporate knowledge in the short term. scrutiny of the Constabulary.
+Joint Governance Framework complexity not fully understood in all aspects by ASP.
+Failure to deliver the F Police & Crime Plan (SR2). • New duties and expectations of PCCs being created by central government, potentially without a • Financial loss (SR3). support delivery.
+Taking on new responsibilities means there are more likely to be governance failu res whilst the team learn.
+C statutory requirements.
+OPCC failure to engage on the design element of the '3 Ds' ways of working.
+I/or OPCC will be inefficient/ineffec tive.
+Failure to ensure effective risk management and support the delivery of service.
+Failure to deliver the E Information governance failure. with Constabulary, commissioned services or pa Ineffective scrutiny and oversight of services and outcomes delivered by the Constabulary includi ng SPR.
+Government criticism or penalties.
+Ineffective scrutiny and oversight of the OPCC Equality Duty.
+Panel criticism.
+Failure to ensure adequate transparency of the OPCC and/or the Constabulary.
+Sub-standard perform ance results and poor inspection of outcomes.
+Failure to ensure Chief Constable sets appropriate culture, ethics and values.
+Risks not managed.
+Lack of control/influence over Criminal Justice agencies or other partners.
+Failure to improve the delivery of the broader Criminal Ju ustice Service.